nitusharaff/Mousetracking/README.md

 <h1> Research Study for recognizing human emotions</h1>

 The objective is to determine the emotion of a person taking a survey by tracking mouse and keyboard.
 For example, if the response time between opening the page and answering is long, the person is not confident.
+The data collected will be fed to Machine Learning algorithms to visualize the data and recognize emotions from them.

 Run interview.py and open the page "/admin" (for admins) it at the local host with port connected.